Scenario-based Risk Evaluation: Axiomatic characterizations

 \section{Axiomatic characterizations}

-In this section, we establish axiomatic characterizations of $\Q$-based comonotonic-additive risk measures as well as $\Q$-based coherent risk measures.
-For technical reasons, we focus on a finite collection $\Q$ and the set of bounded random variables, that is, $\Y=\X$.
+In this section, we establish axiomatic characterizations of $\Q$-based co\-mo\-no\-to\-nic-additive risk measures as well as $\Q$-based coherent risk measures.
+We focus on a finite collection $\Q$ and the set of bounded random variables, that is, $\Y=\X$.
+Focusing on the set of bounded random variables is not a limitation for axiomatic characterization results, since properties on $\mathcal Y\supset \X$ imply those on $\X$.